 Tiles give your floor the final clean and thematic appearance you have always desired.
-You can add furnishings and decorations to match and enhance the ambience on the backdrop created by these tiles.
-While wall tiles may not be as common in India, floor tiles are the most popular finish for Indian homes and buildings.
+You can add furnishings and decorations to match and enhance the ambience of the backdrop created by these tiles.
+While wall tiles may not be as common in India, floor tiles are the most popular choice for Indian homes and buildings.

 Everything would be perfect until stains try to clobber the seamless appearance of your tiles.
 Acid stains out of all, are the worst, and perhaps the most dangerous too.